Summer fun: Free concerts, movie night, outdoor yoga

 Audience members should bring lawn chairs and/or blankets, snacks and beverages and bug spray.
 Movies start Friday nights at dusk.

-This summer’s films are: July 16: “Frozen 2”; July 23: “Ferris Bueller’s Day Off”; July 30: “Coco”; Aug.
+This summer’s films are: July 23: “Ferris Bueller’s Day Off”; July 30: “Coco”; Aug.
 6: “Raya and the Last Dragon”; Aug.
 13: “The Karate Kid”; and Aug 20: TBA.
 If the weather is bad, the movie night is canceled.
 For more information about park activities, visit the Kenosha County Parks website at http://parks.kenoshacounty.org, call 262-857-1869, or check the parks’ Facebook page at www.facebook.com/kenoshacountyparks.

 Free yoga classes